MicrosoftDocs/bi-shared-docs/amo/programming-amo-data-mining-objects.md

 }
 ```

-##  <a name="MiningModel"></a> MiningModel Objects
+## MiningModel objects

  A mining model is a repository for all columns and column definitions that will be used in a mining algorithm.

- Creating a <xref:Microsoft.AnalysisServices.MiningModel> object requires the following steps:
+ Creating a `<xref:Microsoft.AnalysisServices.MiningModel>` object requires the following steps:

-1. Create the <xref:Microsoft.AnalysisServices.MiningModel> object and populate the basic attributes.
+1. Create the `<xref:Microsoft.AnalysisServices.MiningModel>` object and populate the basic attributes.

      Basic attributes include object name, object ID (internal identification), and mining algorithm specification.

 2. Add the columns of the mining model.
 One of the columns must be defined as the case key.

-3. Update the <xref:Microsoft.AnalysisServices.MiningModel> object to the server, by using the Update method of the object.
+3. Update the `<xref:Microsoft.AnalysisServices.MiningModel>` object to the server, by using the Update method of the object.

-     <xref:Microsoft.AnalysisServices.MiningModel> objects can be processed independently of other models in the parent <xref:Microsoft.AnalysisServices.MiningStructure>.
+     `<xref:Microsoft.AnalysisServices.MiningModel>` objects can be processed independently of other models in the parent `<xref:Microsoft.AnalysisServices.MiningStructure>`.

  The following sample code creates a Microsoft Time Series forecasting model based on the "Forecasting Sales Structure" mining structure: